iremince/garden-project/README.md

 ## Features

 - Users can plant and customize flowers
-- Track statistics on a daily, weekly, monthly, and yearly basis
+- Track statistics on a daily, weekly, monthly basis
 - Minimalist and colorful user interface
 - 3D interactive garden view
 - Detailed information available for each planted flower